PROFICIENCY AWARD 2 IN HORTICULTURE -Home Study Course

 Stage 1 - Advanced Certificate in Horticulture (VHT004)

 To complete this you must under take all of the modules listed below.
 The Practical Horticulture module may be studied online from anywhere in the world.

 Complete 9 of the modules listed below and undertake ACS examinations for each in your home locality.
-After successfully completing your exams, you can then continue on to Stage 2 and upgrade the Certificate into an Associate Diploma.
+After successfully completing your exams, you can then continue on to Stage 2 and upgrade the Certificate into a Proficiency Award 2.

 Modules to be studied in Stage 1: